 Gerri Houlihan began her professional training at the Juilliard School, studying with Antony Tudor, Alfredo Corvino, and members of the Martha Graham and Jose Limon dance companies.
 She performed with the Metropolitan Opera Ballet and the Paul Sanasardo Dance Company and spent five years as a soloist with the Lar Lubovitch Dance Company touring extensively throughout the United States and Europe.
 Ms. Houlihan has taught or choreographed for such institutions as N. Y.’s High School of the Performing Arts, the University of Wisconsin- Milwaukee, the Bates Dance Festival, the Boston Ballet, the Harvard Summer Dance Center, Meredith College, the University of South Florida, North Carolina School of the Arts, the University of Richmond, the University of North Carolina-Greensboro and Virginia Commonwealth University.
 From 1984-1987 she directed her own school and company, the Boston Dance Project.
 She was one of five finalists in the Boston Ballet’s International Choreography Competition.
 From 1988-1999, Ms. Houlihan was on the faculty of New World School of the Arts in Miami, Florida.
 During that time, she was also the artistic director of Houlihan and Dancers.
 The recipient of two Florida Individual Artist Fellowships in Dance/Choreography in 1991-92 and 1996-97, Houlihan and Dancers was on the touring roster for the state of Florida.
 She is on the advisory board for the American Dance Festival and the American College Dance Association.
 Ms. Houlihan has been on the faculty of the American Dance Festival from 1981-1983, and from 1987 to the present.
 As an international representative for ADF she has participated in eighteen international linkages, teaching in Korea, China, Brazil, Paraguay, Chile, Estonia, Poland, the Philippines, Moscow and Mongolia.
 She is the 2005 recipient of the Balasaraswati Joy Ann Dewey Beinecke Endowed Chair for Distinguished Teaching from ADF, and a 2012 recipient of the Pearl S. Tyner Distinguished Professor in Teaching Award from Florida State University.
 She received her MFA degree in 2007 from the Hollins University/American Dance Festival MFA program.

-Stephanie Leathers is an educator, choreographer and performing artist based in Durham, NC.
-She holds an MA in Dance Theories and Practices and BA in Dance from The University of North Carolina at Greensboro.
+Stephanie Leathers is a choreographer, photographer, educator, artist, and Durham native.
+She holds an MA in Dance Theories and Practices and a BA in Dance from The University of North Carolina at Greensboro.
 Stephanie previously studied dance at Columbia College Chicago, Giordano Dance Chicago, Lou Conte Dance, and the Paul Taylor School.
 Stephanie is a former member of Elojes Dance Theater (NYC) and John Gamble Dance Theater (Greensboro, NC).
-She has also had the pleasure of performing with Mark Dendy, David Dorfman Dance (in underground), Gerri Houlihan, Kirby Reed and B.J.
+She has also had the pleasure of performing with Mark Dendy, David Dorfman Dance (in underground), Gerri Houlihan, Kirby Reed, and B.J.
 Sullivan.
-Her work has been presented in North Carolina and Washington, DC.
-As a performing artist, Stephanie collaborates with dance artists in the community and is a member of Renay Aumiller Dances.
-Currently, she teaches for Durham Public Schools and the Ballet School of Chapel Hill.
-Photo by Steve Clarke.
+In addition to connecting to and collaborating with members of the community, she is the curator of Sunday SITES, a site-responsive investigation on the theme of development.
+Currently, Stephanie is a dance educator for ADF’s Studios and Durham Public Schools.
+Photo by Chris Cherry

 Gaspard Louis was born and raised in Haiti.
 His performance experience includes touring with the cutting-edge and internationally-renowned Pilobolus Dance Theater.
 In addition to performing, touring, and teaching globally with Pilobolus, he collaborated on nine major dance works during this formative decade with the company.
 He has also choreographed for Freespace Dance Company in New Jersey and Kentucky University Dance Ensemble.
 He is the founder and Artistic Director of Gaspard&Dancers and currently directs the American Dance Festival’s year-round creative movement outreach program, ADF Project Dance, which provides free dance classes to Triangle-area youth.